XinZouS/nyreader/README.md

 You've been assigned the task of creating a translation of the New York Times news reader application for the latest emerging market -- Mars!
 Luckily for you, the rules of translating English into Martian are pretty straightforward:

-* all words greater than 3 characters should be translated to the word "boinga"
+* All words greater than 3 characters should be translated to the word "boinga"
-* capitalization must be maintained
+* Capitalization must be maintained
-* punctuation within words (e.g. we'll) can be discarded, all other punctuation must be maintained.
+* Punctuation within words (e.g. we'll) can be discarded, all other punctuation must be maintained.

 Please complete the attached application by implementing the following requirements: